This course will provide an overview of theoretical and practical approaches to community economic development.

 Course Requirements Checklist

-The student will participate in 3 Discussion Board Forums.
-The student will post a thread of 600 words or more.
-Then, the student must reply to at least 2 classmates’ threads in 200 words or more.
+The student will participate in 3 Discussions, posting one main thread of at least 600 words.
+Then the student must reply to at least 2 classmates’ threads in at least 200 words.

-The student will write 2 article reviews based on a designated article located in the Reading & Study folder of the corresponding module/week.
+The student will write 2 article review assignments based on a designated articles corresponding to the designated module.
 Each review will summarize and critique the author’s position/conclusion in 500 words.

-For this portion of the course, you have the option of doing any 1 of the following exercises:
+For this portion of the course, the student has the option of doing any one of the following exercises:

-You may conduct 2 interviews with individuals employed by an organization or community in economic development.
+The student may conduct 2 interviews with individuals employed by an organization or community in economic development.
 Each interview must observe a 30-minute time limit.
-Present all recorded interviews using PowerPoint Online with embedded audio.
-You must provide a written time gauge or slide number that locates the interview question responses.
-Provide a written bio in the PowerPoint Online presentation for each interviewee.
-Also provide a summary of each interview.
+The student will present all recorded interviews using PowerPoint Online with embedded audio.
+The student must provide a written time gauge or slide number that locates the interview question responses.
+The student will also provide a written bio in the PowerPoint Online presentation for each interviewee, as well as a summary of each interview.

-You may conduct an exhaustive review of pertinent public sector generated data to scrutinize indicators of economic development status for the chosen jurisdiction.
-Present the data in a 20–30-minute audio embedded PowerPoint Online presentation.
+The student may conduct an exhaustive review of pertinent public sector generated data to scrutinize indicators of economic development status for the chosen jurisdiction.
+The student will then present the data in a 20–30-minute audio embedded PowerPoint Online presentation.

-You may conduct the combined activity of at least 1 public administrator interview accompanied by the review of select public sector generated data.
-With this option, you will integrate qualitative (interview information) and quantitative (statistical data on development status) to approximate the typical approach to applied research and display the information you gain in a 20–30-minute audio embedded PowerPoint Online to satisfy this portion of course requirements.
+The student may conduct the combined activity of at least 1 public administrator interview accompanied by the review of select public sector generated data.
+With this option, the student will integrate qualitative (interview information) and quantitative (statistical data on development status) to approximate the typical approach to applied research and display the information he or she gained in a 20–30-minute audio embedded PowerPoint Online to satisfy this portion of course requirements.

-The student will be expected to submit an Annotated Bibliography.
-These sources must provide the academic and research support for the Economic Development Analysis and Proposal.
-The bibliography will require that the student find and annotate 25 sources.
-Sources can include the various journal articles that have been assigned as part of the weekly readings throughout the course.
-Additional journal resources can be found through Liberty University Online’s Research Portal.
+The student will be expected to submit an Annotated Bibliography Assignment.
+These sources must provide the academic and research support for the Economic Development Analysis and Action Plan.
+The student is required to find and annotate 25 sources.
+Sources can include the various journal articles and professional publications pertaining to the challenges confronting your jurisdiction.
+Additional scholarly resources can be found through Liberty University Online’s Research Portal.

-The student will begin to prepare for his/her Case Study by submitting a project jurisdictional statement according to the provided template, detailing how the assignment requirements will be fulfilled.
-This assignment requires a declaration of the location that will be explored for the Case Study project.
+The student will begin to prepare for the Case Study by submitting a project jurisdictional statement according to the provided template, detailing how the assignment requirements will be fulfilled.
+This assignment requires a declaration of the location that will be examined this term.

-The student will submit an Economic Development Analysis with Proposed Action Plan, consisting of 15–20 pages, not including the title page, abstract, or reference page.
+The student will submit an Economic Development Analysis with his or her proposed Action Plan, consisting of 15–20 pages, not including the title page, abstract, or reference page.
 This assignment will specifically target the situation of an American city, town, or county.
 In this assignment, the student will research and address the following information: economic situation, problems, SWOT analysis, legal and public policy issues, governmental atmosphere, and proposed solutions.